cheatham1/GetStartedBook/the_display_histograms.md

 ![](pictures/OpeningAngleLeptons.jpg)

-This is the opening angle, in phi (𝜙), between the two leptons.
+This is the opening angle, measured in phi (𝜙), between the two leptons.
 The azimuthal angle $$\phi$$ is measured from the $$x$$-axis, around the beam.

 In the event display above, two lepton tracks are displayed in red and the opening angle between the two leptons is marked in blue.